-The Wesleyana Club is a group of mothers of former students of the College, who meet formally once a term at the College.
+The Wesleyana Club is a group of mothers of former students of the College, who meet formally once a term.
 This usually involves a guest speaker, morning tea and an update on College activities.
+In the past, this group has raised funds for various College and community projects.

-If you would like further information, please email the Wesleyana Club Secretary, Laurel Smith at:
+If you would like further information, please email the Wesleyana Club President, Mrs Patsy Russell-Lane via wesley@wesley.wa.edu.au

-lrcsmanor@westnet.com.au